Minimum Width of Leaky-ReLU Neural Networks for Uniform Universal Approximation: Effect of the output dimension

 \section{Effect of the output dimension}

-Now we turn to Part 3 and Part 4 of the main results which consider the case of $d_y \ge d_x+1$.
+Now we give the practical application of $\Delta(d_x,d_y)$ for minimum width analysis which considers the case of $d_y \ge d_x+1$.
 We examine the approximation power of leaky-ReLU networks with width $N=d_y$.

 We emphasize the homeomorphism properties.
-In fact, leaky-ReLU, the nonsingular linear transformer and their inverse are continuous and homeomorphic.
+Leaky-ReLU, the nonsingular linear transformer, and their inverse are continuous and homeomorphic.
 Since compositions of homeomorphism are also homeomorphism, we have the input-output map as a homeomorphism.
-Note that a singular matrix can be approximated by nonsingular matrixes, therefore we can restrict the weight matrix in neural networks as nonsingular.
+Note that a singular matrix can be approximated by nonsingular matrices, therefore we can restrict the weight matrix in neural networks as nonsingular.

 When $d_y > d_x$, we can reformulate the leaky-ReLU network with width $N=d_y$ as $f_L(x) = \psi(W_1 x + b_1), W_1\in \mathbb{R}^{d_x\times d_y}, b\in \mathbb{R}^{d_y}$, where $\psi(\cdot)$ is a homeomorphism in dimension $d_y$.